RobbieGM/sveddy/README.md

 ### `train_uv`
 `train_uv(source_table name, patience int DEFAULT 4, max_iterations int DEFAULT 8, training_validation_split float DEFAULT 0, quiet boolean DEFAULT false)`
 Trains the UV model for the source table whose name is given by the first parameter.
-This will periodically report training RMSE.
-The current implementation of `train_uv` requires slightly over `4*((k*k+k)*max(# users, # items))` bytes of memory to function.
-For example, the model's k hyperparameter is set to 5 and there is 10GB of free memory, Sveddy can train on a maximum of ~80 million users or items.
+This will periodically report RMSE.
+The current implementation of `train_uv` requires slightly over `4*((k*k+k)*max(# users, # items) + k*(# users) + k*(# items))` bytes of memory to function.
+For example, if the model's k hyperparameter is set to 5 and there is 10GB of free memory, Sveddy can train on a maximum of about 60 million users and 60 million items.
+This function should be run on a semi regular basis, as the iterative learning done when an entry is inserted or updated in the source table will lead to a loss of model performance over time if a full re-train is not done.

 Parameters:
 - `source_table` Indicates the source table of the model which will be trained.